Weight Loss

 Gastrointestinal side effects including nausea and cramping are the most common for those on GLP-1 prescription drugs.
 Especially if you have a history of GI health conditions, talk to your provider.
 You’ll want to know what to watch for and if side effects signify a budding condition.

-Are compounded Semaglutide and Tirzepatide safe?
+Are compounded GLP-1 medications safe?

 Pharmacists at specialized pharmacies make compounded medications to address drug shortages or fit a patient’s specific needs.